SubZtep/SQLiteManager/README.md

 SQLite Manager
 ==============

 SQLite database manager for Unity3D.
 Only helps query the database yet.
 To create your database, schema and add data I recommend to use [DB Browser for SQLite](http://sqlitebrowser.org/).
+Tested only on Windows yet.

 > It's under development, the syntax might change in the future.
 Even I try to make it safe please use it at your own risk.